Some Fundamental Theorems in Mathematics: Bounds and inequalities

 \section{Bounds and inequalities}

 An other class of important theorems are {\bf best bounds} like the {\bf Hurwitz estimate} stating that there are infinitely many $p/q$ for which $|x-p/q| <1/(\sqrt{5} q^2)$.
 In packing problems, one wants to find the best packing density, like for {\bf sphere packing problems}.
 In complex analysis, one has the {\bf maximum principle}, which assures that a harmonic function $f$ can not have a local maximum in its domain of definition.
-One can argue for including this as a fundamental theorem as it is used by other theorems like the {\bf Schwarz lemma} or calculus of variations.
+One can argue for including this as a fundamental theorem as it is used by other theorems like the {\bf Schwarz lemma} (named after Hermann Amandus Schwarz) from complex analysis which is used in many places.
 In probability theory or statistical mechanics, one often has thresholds, where some {\bf phase transition} appears.
 Computing these values is often important.
 The concept of {\bf maximizing entropy} explains many things like why the Gaussian distribution is fundamental as it maximizes entropy.
 Measures maximizing entropy are often special and often {\bf equilibrium measures}.
 This is a central topic in statistical mechanics \cite{RuelleStatMech, RuelleThermo}.
 In combinatorial topology, the {\bf upper bound theorem} was a milestone.
 It was long a conjecture of Peter McMullen and then proven by Richard Stanley that {\bf cyclic polytopes} maximize the volume in the class of polytopes with a given number of vertices.
 Fundamental area also some {\bf inequalities} \cite{Inequalities} like the {\bf Cauchy-Schwarz inequality} $|a \cdot b| \leq |a| |b|$, the {\bf Chebyshev inequality} ${\rm P}[|X-[{\rm E}[X]| \geq |a|] \leq {\rm Var}[X]/a^2$.
 In complex analysis, the {\bf Hadamard three circle theorem} is important as gives bounds between the maximum of $|f|$ for a holomorphic function $f$ defined on an annulus given by two concentric circles.
 Often inequalities are more fundamental and powerful than equalities because they are more widely used.
 Related to inequalities are {\bf embedding theorems} like {\bf Sobolev embedding theorems}.
 For more inequalities, see \cite{DictionaryInequalities}.
 Apropos embedding, there are the important Whitney or Nash embedding theorems which are appealing.